microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// Optional filtering by cpu architecture(s)
     PackageDependencyProcessorArchitectures Architectures;

-    /// Verify at least 1 matching package exists when pinning a package dependency
+    /// Do not verify at least 1 matching package exists when pinning a package dependency
     /// @note Default value is `true`
     Boolean VerifyDependencyResolution;